Kannuki-san/dynamic-dummy-mem/README.md

 # Dynamic Dummy Mem Guard

-A simple, powerful service to prevent Oracle Cloud AlwaysFree and similar cloud servers from being reclaimed due to "idle" state.
+A simple service to prevent Oracle Cloud AlwaysFree and similar cloud servers from being reclaimed due to "idle" state.

 * Dynamically fills unused RAM with dummy memory.
 * Releases memory instantly when needed by real applications.